-Please check your university email account and the 'news' section of the Courselink page frequently (ideally at least once every 1-2 days).
+Please check your university email account and the 'Announcements' section of our Courselink page frequently (ideally, once per day M-F).
 Any important information arising throughout the semester will be communicated by these means and the university mandates that students must check them.
 The instructor and TA will do their best to respond to emails within 2 business days.
 Emails received after 3pm on Friday will not be responded to until at least the following Monday, and questions that are answered in course documents will receive short replies only (i.e., see course syllabus).
 Please use proper punctuation and professional language when emailing the instructor or TA.